Sartire/california-wildfire-analysis/Report/Final-Report.md

 - DATETIME: Date the wildfire started (YYYY-MM-DD)
 - MONTH: Month the wildfire occured

 To supplement our fire data with additional environmental conditions, we pulled [hourly rainfall measurement data](https://www.ncdc.noaa.gov/cdo-web/search) from 2003-2015 from all NOAA Weather Stations throughout California.
 The RAW precipitation data was comprised of measurements by the hour for each station.
+We had to strip out missing values and observations with low data quality flags.
 It also included lat/lon coordinates of the station and elevation data.
 Using those station coordinates we aggregated the precipitation measurements to the county level and transformed them into a daily time series.
+The final precipitation dataset is comprised of the following columns:

+- STCT_FIPS: County FIPS code
+- date: observation date
+- year
+- month
+- day
+- station_sum: The sum of daily precipation for all stations in the county
+- station_mean: The mean of daily precipation for all stations in the county
+- past30_ss_sum: The 30 day rolling sum of station_sum for that county
+- past30_sm_sum: The 30 day rolling sum of station_mean for that county

+For our visualizations we aggregate `station_sum` to the state level.

 ## Design Process